 Rise time measurements are limited by the rise time of the source pulse modulation.
-If, in fact, the UUT has exceptionally good rise time, this measurement may actually be measuring the source pulse modulation rise time rather than the UUT rise time.
+If, in fact, the UUT has exceptionally good rise time, this measurement may actually be measuring the source pulse modulation rise time.

 Rise and Fall Time Uncertainty